T1xx1/AbbrExt/README.md

 ## Features

 - Underline words that can be abbreviated
-- Match with camel case notation
+- Match abbrs using camel case notation